-The increasing interest in time series data mining in the last decade has resulted the introduction of a variety of similarity measures/ representations/ definitions/ indexing techniques and algorithms (see, e.g., [1][2][4][6] [17][21][22][24]).
+The increasing interest in time series data mining in the last decade has resulted the introduction of a variety of similarity measures/ representations/ definitions/ indexing techniques and algorithms (see, e.g., [1][2][4][6][17][21][22][24]).
 Surprisingly, this massive research effort has had little impact on real world applications.
 Examples of implemented systems are rare exceptions [25].
-Cardiologists, engineers, technicians, and others who work with time series on a daily basis rarely take advantage of the wealth of tools that the data mining community has made available.
+Cardiologists, engineers, technicians and others who work with time series on a daily basis rarely take advantage of the wealth of tools that the data mining community has made available.
 While it is difficult to firmly establish the reasons for the discrepancy between tool availability and practical adoption, the following reasons suggested themselves after an informal survey.

 - Time series data mining tools often come with a bewildering number of parameters.
-It is not obvious to the practitioner how these should be set [23]. - Research tools often require (relatively) specialized hardware and/or software, rather than the ubiquitous desktop PC/Windows environment that prevails. - Many tools have a steep learning curve, requiring the user to spend many unproductive hours learning the system before any possibility of useful work.
+It is not obvious to the practitioner how these should be set [23]. - Research tools often require (relatively) specialized hardware and/or software, rather than the ubiquitous desktop PC/windows environment that prevails. - Many tools have a steep learning curve, requiring the user to spend many unproductive hours learning the system before any possibility of useful work.

-In this work, we attempt to address this problem by introducing a simple parameter-light tool that allows users to efficiently navigate through large collections of time series.
+In this work we attempt to address this problem by introducing a simple parameter-light tool that allows users to efficiently navigate through large collections of time series.
 Our approach extracts features from a time series of arbitrary length, and uses information about the relative frequency of these features to color a bitmap in a principled way.
 By visualizing the similarities and differences within a collection of these bitmaps, a user can quickly discover clusters, anomalies, and other regularities within their data collection.

-While our system can be used as an interactive tool, it also has the unique advantage that it can be embedded directly into any standard graphical user interfaces, such as Windows, Aqua, X-windows, etc. Since users navigate through files by looking at their icons, we decided to employ the bitmap representation as the icon corresponding to each time series.
+While our system can be used as an interactive tool, it also has the unique advantage that it can be embedded directly into the any standard graphical user interface, such as Windows, Aqua, X-windows, etc. Since users navigate through files by looking at their icons, we decided to employ the bitmap representation as the icon corresponding to each time series.
 Simply by glancing at the icons contained in a folder of time series files, a user can quickly identify files that require further investigation.
-In Figure 1, we have illustrated a simple example 1.
+In Figure 1 we have illustrated a simple example.

-Figure 1.
-Four time series files represented as time series thumbnails.
-While they are all examples of congestive heart failure, eeg6.dat is from a different person to all the rest.
-This fact is immediately apparent from a casual inspection of the thumbnail representation.
+Figure 1: Four time series files represented as time series bitmaps.
+While they are all examples of EEGs, example\a.dat is from a normal trace, whereas the others contain examples of spike-wave discharges.
+The fact that there is some difference between one dataset and all the rest is immediately apparent from a casual inspection of the bitmap representation.

-1 This figure, and many others that follow in this work, suffer from monochromatic printing.
+&lt;sup>1 This figure, and many others that follow in this work, suffer from monochromatic printing.
 We encourage the interested reader to visit [19] to view full color examples.